 The next National Roundtable meeting will be held January 4, 2017, at 1 p.m.
 Eastern.Political Will and Strategy WorkgroupCo-chaired by Ruth Ann Norton (Green and Healthy Homes Initiative) and Julie Kruse (NCHH).

 The Political Will and Strategy Workgroup is a subgroup of the National Roundtable.
 Their goal is to create the political will and strategy to ensure Congress, the new administration, and other policymakers act to eradicate lead poisoning in five years and provide follow-up services to children exposed to lead.

-The next Political Will and Strategy meeting will be incorporated into the National Roundtable meeting on November 16, 2016, at 1:00 p.m.
-Eastern.Grassroots Advocacy Committee
+The next Political Will and Strategy meeting will be incorporated into the National Roundtable meeting on January 4, 2017, at 1:00 p.m.
+Eastern.Grassroots Advocacy Workgroup

-The next Grassroots Advocacy Committee meeting will be held on February 8, 2017, at 1:00 p.m.
+The next Grassroots Advocacy Workgroup meeting will be held February 8, 2017, at 1:00 p.m.
 Eastern.